ActuallyFro/SpaceEngineersProgression/02_Strategies-for-Progression/01_StaticDrillStrategy.md

 -- Refinery (Less the Grids)
 -- Assembler (Less the Grids)
 -- Large Cargo Container (Less the Grids)
-- Building
+-- Associated materials for a 4-atmospheric thruster (small grid) ship
+--- with Ore Detector and Antenna
--- On the Small Grid attached to the base
+- Building (On the Small Grid attached to the base)
---- Rocket Launcher
+-- Rocket Launcher
---- Sound Block
+-- Sound Block
---- Door
+-- Door
+- Progression
+-- Odds and ends for the tree, or missed items above
+- Tasks
+-- Expand drills and the rig
+-- WATCH OUT for gravel build up (i.e., reccomend a Conveyor Sorter and Connector to eject waste gravel) -- Make a very simple air ship for air-based ore detection
+--- IF the atmospheric thrusters survived the fall and not used in the Small Cargo Container
+--- Thrusters: down, forward, left, and right (additional breaking can be achieved through "leaning" back to break -- like a skate board)
+--- Other considerations: Bottom Connector (to simplify transfer and battery charging) and a Medium Cargo container

 Phase V - Post-Cobalt Processing Progression
 -------